seongwonkc/argosyfinal/src/posts/2024-10-17-debate-is-deep-sea-mining-a-necessary-evil.md

 ---
+title: >-
-title: "The Argosy Debates: Is Deep-Sea Mining a Necessary Evil for the Green Transition?"
+  The Argosy Debates: Is Deep-Sea Mining a Necessary Evil for the Green Transition?
-author: "Anthony Min and Ethan Yang"
+author: Anthony Min and Ethan Yang
-category: "Debate"
+category: Debate
-date: "2024-10-17T00:00:00.000Z"
+date: '2024-10-17T00:00:00.000Z'
-layout: "layouts/post.njk"
+layout: layouts/post.njk
 tags:
   - deep sea mining
   - sustainability
   - economics
   - environment
+excerpt: >-
-excerpt: "We need cobalt, nickel, and manganese for a world of batteries.
+  We need cobalt, nickel, and manganese for a world of batteries.
 Is the bottom of the ocean the best place to get them?
-Finance Editor Anthony Min and Sustainability writer Ethan Yang debate the devil's bargain of deep-sea mining."
+Finance Editor Anthony Min and Sustainability writer Ethan Yang debate the devil's bargain of deep-sea mining.
-image:
+image: /assets/images/2024/debate-is-deep-sea-mining-a-necessary-evil.jpg
-image_credit:
+image_credit: NOAA — Unsplash
 ---

 ***Editor's Note:*** *The global transition to electric vehicles and renewable energy requires a staggering quantity of critical minerals.
 As land-based mines struggle to keep up, a new and controversial frontier has emerged: the deep ocean floor.
 Is harvesting these resources an unavoidable step in saving the climate, or an environmental catastrophe in the making?*